 Saggy Pants: Taking Over Our Streets

-One-Liner: The sagging pants phenomenon has become a popular, controversial and misunderstood fashion fad to hit the streets in the United States and abroad.
+One-Liner: The sagging pants phenomenon has become a popular, controversial and misunderstood fashion fad.

-Synopsis: In any community, one find men of all ages wearing their pants sagging so low, their underpants, briefs, or boxers are exposed.
-This documentary will touch on the origin of the sagging pants; how, where, and when did it start.
-Each segment will focus either on its origins or the varying views on this fashion sensation.
-This story is important to me because it is an unattractive trait that most men find to be appealing or sexy.
-As a woman, seeing the underwear of a man while he walks in front of me is not only disgusting but extremely displeasing to the eye.
-My goal is to make sure my son does not adopt this style as he is growing into a young boy who chooses sometimes to dress himself.
+Synopsis: In any community, you can find men of all ages wearing their pants so low that their boxers are exposed.
+This documentary will touch on how, where, and when this trend started.
+Each segment will focus either on its origins or how people view this phenomenon .
+This story is important to me because I’d like to make sure that my 7 year-old son, who is beginning to dress himself, does not adopt this style as he grows older.

-The Big Idea: Some believe that this look is tasteless and disrespectful and should be banned.
-Others just don’t care.
-There are those that think it is not what you wear but how you act.
-It is my hope that men, of all ages, realize how they could possibly be perceived and choose a more professional, casual style of dress.

-The Audience: My target audience would be men who feel this fashion trend is something worth imitating.
-I would also like this to reach parents or guardians raising young men today.
-It is better to lead by example.
+The Big Idea: I would like my negative arguments about sagging pants to reach parents or guardians who are raising young men today, but I want to expand this documentary’s human interest potential to all who wonder where fashion trends come from, and what those trends mean to the people who observe them.

 Segment 1: A Jail Invitation

-This segment will talk on the theory that the sagging of pants originated within the United States prison system.
-Most who were incarcerated were provided with clothing that were many sizes bigger than the average body.
-Being that belts were not permitted in correctional facilities because they were used as a way for inmates to commit suicide, this led to many pants falling below the behind.
-This segment will then discuss the rumor that sagging pants was either an invitation to homosexuality or a sign of ownership amongst inmates.
-A prisoner would hold claim over another inmate by having them sag their pants down low for easier access.
-I was able to speak briefly with a man who is recently on parole after spending a mere two years in prison but for him, it seemed like forever.
-“If you don’t have someone putting money in your commissary, you’re given whatever they have available for you to wear.
-And honestly, as far as everything else is concerned, I choose not to comment on any of that.”
+This segment will present the theory that the sagging pants fad originated within the United States prison system.
+Many who are incarcerated are provided with clothing that is too large.
+I was able to speak briefly with a man who is recently on parole after spending two years in prison, who told me, “If you don’t have someone putting money in your commissary, you’re given whatever they have available for you to wear.”
+Also, belts are not permitted in correctional facilities because they can be used as a way for inmates to commit suicide, so this also led to many pants falling below the waist.
+This segment will then explore the rumor that sagging pants were either an invitation to homosexuality or a sign of ownership among inmates.
+According to this rumor, a prisoner would hold claim over another inmate by having them sag their pants down low for easier access.
+[Again, you need to footnote this, even if your source wants to remain anonymous.]

 Segment 2: Breaking the Buck

-This segment will run back to the days of slavery, where sagging pants is known to have a brutal history.
+This segment will look back to the era of slavery, where sagging pants is known to have a brutal history.
 During that time, there was a trend known as “breaking the buck.”
-This was a process in which masters would punish slaves who were thought to have betrayed their owners, to be known as renegades.
-In front of a slave congregation, the slave would be beaten and forced to stand on top of a tree stump completely exposed.
-It is then that the slave is sodomized by the master and his guests.
-After that, the slave would be forced to wear his trousers sagging as a testimony that he was broken.
+This was a way for masters to punish slaves who disobeyed them, and were therefore called renegades.
+In front of other slaves, the renegade would be beaten and forced to stand on top of a tree stump naked.
+The slave was then sodomized by the master and his guests.
+After that, the slave would be forced to wear his trousers sagging to show that he was broken.
+[Again, citation needed.]

 Segment 3: The Zoot Suit